Here’s how you can learn to fly in Nashville

 A. Absolutely!
 We’ve had kids start taking lessons as early as 11 years old.
 Now is a great time to start learning!
 Some families bring their kids in for introductory lessons.
 Call us and let us guide you thru some ideas.

 Q. What are the requirements to get a pilot’s license?

 - Be able to read, speak and clearly understand English

 - Be 16 years old to fly solo in an airplane (however, if a student is under 16, there’s still plenty of training that can happen before your 16th birthday)

-With your private pilot’s license, you now have the ability to fly to any airport in the United States and even outside of the United States (subject to foreign country regulations).
-You can even carry passengers!
+A. With your private pilot’s license, you now have the ability to fly to any airport inside or outside the United States (subject to foreign country regulations), as well as carry passengers.